pydsgz/DeepVOG/README.md

 ```
 $ python -m deepvog -h
 ```
-If sucessful, it will show you a simple documentation ([help](https://github.com/pydsgz/DeepVOG/blob/master/deepvog/__main__.py)) and examples of how to use the commands.
+If sucessful, it will show you a simple documentation (see [help](https://github.com/pydsgz/DeepVOG/blob/master/deepvog/__main__.py)) and examples of how to use the commands.
 The CLI allows you to fit/infer single video or do it in a batch-wise manner by importing a csv:
 ```
 usage: __main__.py [-h] [--fit VIDEO_SRC MODEL_PATH]
                    [--infer VIDEO_SRC MODEL_SRC RESULTS_PATH]